-All photographs are mine and were taken with permission.
+All photographs are mine and were taken with permission on 20 February 2020.

 Three years ago this week, for one week only and for the first time in over four centuries, all of the surviving tapestries designed by Raphael were hung in the Sistine Chapel for which they were planned.
 An extraordinary occasion which was intended to open the year of exhibitions which were to commemorate the five hundredth year since Raphael’s death.

 The rehanging of the Sistine tapestries commissioned by Leo X of the Medici family wasn’t publicised far in advance, and the decision to do it in February was to ensure smaller crowds to minimise the risk of damage to the vulnerable tapestries.

 I visited a few times that week, not with clients who were already very understandably (and it transpired wisely) cancelling trips amid growing uncertainty over the sporadic news of a respiratory virus emerging from China, but with friends.
 All of us were eager to take advantage of this once-in-many-many-lifetimes occasion.
 Of these visits the most notable was an invitation I received from Jill Alexy to join her small group on an after-hours visit.